It’s been six months. Our sense of time is still broken.

 She has no memory of the days she spent on a ventilator, and remembers only one dream.

-“I dreamt that I was at this party,” said Woolsey, who, pre-covid-19, worked for a high-end event planning company.
+“I dreamt that I was at this party,” said Woolsey, who, pre-covid-19, worked for a design firm that planned high-end events.
 “And like, the tablecloths were black with silver glitter, and I’m like, ‘What the hell?
-These are awful decorations.”
+These are awful decorations.’ ”

 A few weeks after she recovered, her company laid her off because there were no longer any events to plan.

-Time has passed unevenly during the pandemic, and it will probably end the same way, says French cognitive neuroscientist Virginie van Wassenhove.
+Time has passed unevenly during the pandemic, and the crisis will probably end the same way, says French cognitive neuroscientist Virginie van Wassenhove.

 For people touched by the illness, these months “will be a major temporal landmark” in the story of their lives, says van Wassenhove.

-For people who are stuck at home, feeling like social distancing is never-ending, with novelty-craved brains recording few memories from the mundane passage of time — well, when it eventually ends, those days “will be a speckle in your memory.”
+For people who are stuck at home, feeling like social distancing is never-ending, with novelty-starved brains recording few memories from the mundane passage of time — well, when it eventually ends, those days “will be a speckle in your memory.”

 But that’s tomorrow.